SebasFelipeRA/sebastianriveraportfolio/index.md

 Hello!
-Welcome to my Portfolio, this is a more detailed view at my past academic project!
+Welcome to my Portfolio, this is a more detailed view at my past academic projects!

 I'm Sebastian Rivera — a Mechatronics Engineer focused on intelligent systems, electric motors, and autonomous robotics.